 We recommend that you discuss the recorded statement with us before you agree to give one.
 We can prep you for any questions you may receive.

-How Long Do I Have to File a Lawsuit for a Dog Bite?
+How Long do I Have to File a Lawsuit for a Dog Bite?

 One other aspect of the law to remember is the statute of limitations.
 This is a time limit that controls when a plaintiff can file a case in court.
 North Carolina Statute §1-52 states that this time limit is three years for all personal injury claims.